The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 - Make sure that wooden toilets are well ventilated.
 Either use a fan or leave the lid open occasionally (e.g. overnight).
 As a natural product, wood reacts more sensitively to moisture and is more susceptible to the formation of mould.

-- Children can use a dry composting toilet without any problems.
+- Children can use a composting toilet without any problems.
 However, small children should be held by adults when going to the toilet so that they do not slip off or into the toilet.

 - Never use pure water to clean the urine canister!
 This can cause urine scale to form, which is difficult to remove from the canister and causes unpleasant odours.